La Trobe University: Bendigo

-Albury-Wodonga
+Albury–Wodonga

-La Trobe University's Albury-Wodonga Campus is located three kilometres from the centre of Wodonga on a 26 hectare site.
-South of the Murray River, the campus is located in Victoria, but within 10 kilometres of the NSW town of Albury and within 20 kilometers of Charles Stuart University's NSW-based Albury-Wodonga campus.
+La Trobe University's Albury–Wodonga Campus is located three kilometres from the centre of Wodonga on a 26 hectare site.
+South of the Murray River, the campus is located in Victoria, but within 10 kilometres of the NSW town of Albury and within 20 kilometres of Charles Stuart University's NSW-based Albury–Wodonga campus.

-La Trobe University's presence in Albury-Wodonga began in 1991, within the facilities of the Wodonga Institute of TAFE.
+La Trobe University's presence in Albury–Wodonga began in 1991, within the facilities of the Wodonga Institute of TAFE.
 The Albury-Wodonga campus continues to share various resources with Wodonga TAFE, including the David Mann Library.
 This campus houses the faculties of education, health sciences, biology, business as well as the John Richards Centre for Rural Ageing Research and the Centre for Freshwater Ecosystems.

 In 2020, the university announced plans to shift almost half of the courses offered at the campus online, while guaranteeing the campus would remain open.

 Mildura

 The Mildura Campus was established in 1996, co-located with the main campus of the Sunraysia Institute of TAFE.
 These institutions and other tertiary education and research institutions on the site share various resources.
 A second Mildura City campus opened in 2006 in the old Mildura Cultivator offices, next to "Gallery 25", an art gallery which La Trobe became involved with a few years earlier.